 In our experiments, we run detection tests on samples of covert and legitimate traffic.
 We use the resulting test scores to determine if a sample is covert or legitimate as follows.
 First, we set the targeted false positive rate at 0.01.
-To achieve this false positive rate, the cutoff scores-the scores that decide whether a sample is legitimate or covert-are set at the 99th or 1st percentile (high scores or low scores for different tests) of legitimate sample scores.
+To achieve this false positive rate, the cutoff scores-the scores that decide whether a sample is legitimate or covert-are set at the 99th or 1st percentile (high scores or low scores for different tests) of legitimate sample scores from the HTTP or SSH training set.
 Then, samples with scores worse than the cutoff are identified as covert, while samples with scores better than the cutoff are identified as legitimate.
-The false positive rate is the proportion of legitimate samples that are wrongly identified as covert, while the true positive rate is the proportion of covert samples that are correctly identified as covert.
+The false positive rate is the proportion of legitimate samples in the test set that are wrongly identified as covert, while the true positive rate is the proportion of covert samples in the test set that are correctly identified as covert.

 Considering the properties of the detection tests, we can classify them as tests of shape or regularity.
-The shape of traffic is described by first-order statistics, and the regularity of traffic is described by second or higher-order statistics.
+The shape of traffic is described by first-order statistics, and the regularity of traffic is described by second or higherorder statistics.
 The Kolmogorov-Smirnov test and entropy test are tests of shape, while the regularity test and corrected conditional entropy test are tests of regularity.
 The test scores are interpreted as follows.

 In the Kolmogorov-Smirnov test, we measure the distance between the test sample and the training set that represents legitimate behavior.
 Thus, if the test score is small, it implies that the sample is close to the normal behavior.
 However, if the sample does not fit the normal behavior well, the test score will be large, indicating the possible occurrence of a covert timing channel.
-By contrast, in the regularity test, we measure the standard deviation of the standard deviation of sets of 100 packets.
+By contrast, in the regularity test, we measure the standard deviation of the normalized standard deviations of sets of 100 packets.
 If the regularity score is low, then the sample is highly regular, indicating the possible existence of a covert timing channel.

-The entropy test estimates the first-order entropy, whereas the corrected conditional entropy test estimates the higherorder entropy.
-The entropy test is based on the same algorithm as the corrected conditional entropy test.
-The corrected conditional entropy test uses Q = 5, whereas the entropy test uses Q = 65,536 and m fixed at 1.
-With m fixed at 1, the corrected and conditional components of the algorithm are no longer factors.
-If the entropy test score is low, it suggests a possible covert timing channel, because the sample does not uniformly fit the appropriate distribution.
+The entropy test estimates the first-order entropy, whereas the corrected conditional entropy test estimates the higher-order entropy.
+The entropy test is based on the same algorithm as the corrected conditional entropy test, except that the corrective term is not added.
+The corrected conditional entropy test uses Q = 5, whereas the entropy test uses Q = 65,536 and m fixed at one.
+If the entropy test score is low, it suggests a possible covert timing channel, because the sample does not fit the appropriate distribution.
 If the conditional entropy test score is lower or higher than the cutoff scores, it suggests a possible covert timing channel.
 When the conditional entropy test score is low, the sample is highly regular.
 When the conditional entropy test score is high, near the first-order entropy, the sample shows a lack of correlations.